KoTbelowall/INTEL-DDR4-RAM-OC-GUIDE-by-KoT/guide.md

 - Always gear 1 (11th gen or higher).

-- 100:133 is easier for IMC and requires lower voltages, also can help push high freqs in some cases.
+- 100:133 can be easier for IMC and requires lower voltages, also can help push high freqs in some cases.

 - Check different bios versions/microcode updates in terms of RAM OC, some versions will allow better freq/stability/cr1/etc.